Exclusive: Mexico agreed with U.S. Attorney General Barr to arrest drug capo in deal for general - source

 He said he did not have information regarding an agreement about a high-level capture.

-A spokeswoman for the U.S. Department of Justice declined to comment and referred Reuters to earlier statements that said the case was dismissed in a sign of confidence in Mexican justice and because of diplomatic considerations.
+A spokeswoman for the U.S. Department of Justice said there was no deal and referred Reuters to earlier statements that said the case was dismissed in a sign of confidence in Mexican justice and because of diplomatic considerations.

 The United States flew Cienfuegos back to Mexico on Wednesday, after a U.S. federal judge dropped charges against him at Barr’s request.
 Under the agreement, he will now be investigated in Mexico.